-If you’re looking to get into the real estate business, you may have heard of internal rate of return, commonly known as IRR.
-It’s a popular tool among investors who wish to gain a solid idea of the performance or potential performance of a real estate project.
-It’s not a perfect tool but it is useful.
+If you’re looking to enter the real estate business, you may have heard of the internal rate of return, commonly known as IRR.
+It’s a popular tool among investors who wish to gain a solid idea of a real estate project’s performance or potential performance.
+It’s not a perfect tool, but it is useful.
 But do you know how to calculate the internal rate of return?
-Let’s look at that, and more.
+Let’s look at that and more.

 What is IRR?

 Will you offer us a hand?
 Every gift, regardless of size, fuels our future.

 Your critical contribution enables us to maintain our independence from shareholders or wealthy owners, allowing us to keep up reporting without bias.
 It means we can continue to make Jewish Business News available to everyone.

 You can support us for as little as $1 via PayPal at firstname.lastname@example.org.

 As we say, the IRR is a way to assess a real estate investment’s profitability, current or future.
 Where it particularly excels is in gauging real estate over time.
 In other words, it can calculate a project’s future value as if it were in today’s dollars.

 The tool’s existence is significant because real estate is a little tricky, unlike stocks.
 The former’s performance can be checked with an email to your broker or by clicking on a website.